ruggeri/tech-notes/randos/peripherals/laptops-i-have-owned.md

     - +12%/+40% over previous machine
   - GeekBench 6 Single/Multi core scores: 1380/6479.
   - https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i9-2.3-eight-core-16-2019-scissor-specs.html
+  - About 2025-03-29 I had the battery replaced.
+It is expected to last about 5yrs and about 1k cycles (it had hit about 980 or so I think?).
+It was at 77% health (6736 of 8790 mAh).
+I used `ioreg -l -w0 | grep Capacity` to get more info.
+  - Cost for battery replacement was $249.
+Battery is now 8653mAh of 8790mAh 98.4%.
+Cycle count is 2.
 - Current upgrade (as of 2025-03-XX):
   - 2024 Mac Book Pro 16" M4 Pro 14 CPU/20 GPU
   - $2.9k base price before tax.